oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/resource-settings.md

 based on monitoring resource usage in your environment.

-The operator creates a container in its own Pod for each domain's WebLogic Server instances and for the short lived introspector job that is automatically launched before WebLogic Server pods are launched.
+The operator creates a container in its own Pod for each domain's WebLogic Server instances and for the short-lived introspector job that is automatically launched before WebLogic Server Pods are launched.
 You can tune container memory and CPU usage by configuring Kubernetes resource requests and limits, and you can tune a WebLogic JVM heap usage using the `USER_MEM_ARGS` environment variable in your Domain YAML file.
-The introspector job pod uses the same CPU and memory settings as the domain's administration WebLogic Server pod.
+The introspector job pod uses the same CPU and memory settings as the domain's WebLogic Administration Server pod.
 A resource request sets the minimum amount of a resource that a container requires.
 A resource limit is the maximum amount of a resource a container is given and prevents a container from using more than its share of a resource.